Last Updated on September 5, 2022 by Andrew Pirie

 - and some rather unclear descriptions.

-In retrospect, it almost appears as though Mathletics was rushed into print without proper editing.
-The author often mentions the “future” London 2012 Olympics.
-Perhaps there was pressure to publish the book early enough in 2012 (before the Olympics) to boost sales at the expense of adequate editorial review (?)
+In hindsight, it nearly seems as though Mathletics was hastily published without adequate editing.
+The “future” London 2012 Olympics are frequently brought up by the author.
+It’s possible that there was pressure to get the book published in 2012 before the Olympics in order to increase sales at the expense of a thorough editorial assessment.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.